What’s Hot: The Weber Q1200 is capable of grilling just like a big grill but in a much smaller package.

 Before we talk about how capable it is at cooking, we need to talk about specifics.

 The grill surface is roughly 12½″ front to back and 16¾″ side to side at its widest points.
 Weber lists the surface area at 189 inches².
 It’s large enough to grill about six larger hamburger patties or around 18 regular hotdogs.
 Alternatively, two smaller steaks on one side and a veggie pack on the other.
-I find this to be the ideal size for two people who grill regularly, or in some cases, a family with young children.
+I find this to be the ideal size for two people who grill regularly or, in some cases, a family with young children.
 If you only use your grill for meat and not for any sides such as potatoes or veggies, it will up to six people.

 A stainless steel Q-shaped burner tube produces 8,500 BTUs of heat, which the grill efficiently and evenly disperses across the entire grill surface.
 It takes 10-15 minutes to preheat thoroughly, but it must be preheated with the lid down.